danstarns/idio-graphql/README.md

 });
 ```

-#### Is it all about nodes?
+#### Is it all about nodes ?
 No!
-There is plenty of other classes to help you construct your GraphQL schema start reading about schemaAppliances [here](https://danstarns.github.io/idio-graphql/docs/schema-appliances).
+There are plenty of classes to help you construct your GraphQL schema start reading about schemaAppliances [here](https://danstarns.github.io/idio-graphql/docs/schema-appliances).

 ### How do I integrate with my Apollo server ?